-Over low heat, slowly bring the milk up to 170°F in a non-reactive sauce pan fitted with a candy thermometer.
-(You want to heat the milk to kill off any unwanted bacteria, but you are also doing so to denature the proteins, so the milk will become more solid, in the form of yogurt.
-If you do not heat the milk or heat it to the point of boiling, it will not set up properly.)
+Over low heat, slowly bring the milk and cream (if using) to 200°F in a non-reactive sauce pan fitted with an Digital Instant Read Thermometer or candy thermometer.
+(You want to denature the proteins, so the milk will become more solid, in the form of yogurt.
+If you do not heat the milk or heat it too much, to the point of boiling, it will not set up properly.)

-Once your milk reaches 170°F, turn off the heat and bring the temperature back down to 110°F.
+Once your milk reaches 200°F, turn off the heat and bring the temperature back down to 110°F.

 Once your milk has reached 110°F, stir a little bit of the warm milk into the 1/2 cup of plain yogurt.
 The plain yogurt, with its active cultures, is going to act as a “starter” for your batch of yogurt.
 It will create the fermentation that sets the yogurt and gives it the tangy flavor.